BroadSoft-Xtended/DeveloperPortalDocs/TeamOne/ApiExamples.md

 ## Obtain an *Access Token* and *Refresh Token*

-An ***access token*** is a credential that gives your application (temporary) access to an end-user's Intellinote account.
+An ***access token*** is a credential that gives your application (temporary) access to an end-user's Team One account.

 A ***refresh token*** is a credential that allows your application to obtain a new  *access token* when the current one becomes stale.